Award Winning Author

 with permission from Midwest Book Review

-Sophia is captivated by a doll for sale in the shop.
-Though not hers, Sophia names the doll Grace Darling after the iconic real-life Grace Horsley Darling, who saved nine people shipwrecked in a storm off the coast of England in 1838.
+Sophia is captivated by a doll that is for sale in the shop.
+Though the doll is not to be played with, Sophia names her Grace Darling after her favorite story about the iconic real-life Grace Horsley Darling, who helped save nine people shipwrecked in a storm off the coast of England in 1838.
+Before the injured Confederate soldier returns to the battlefield, he buys the doll for young Sophia as a gift of thanks for her care.

-Provenance: In 1938 the adult Sophia Strauss Morris donated Grace Darling to the American Civil War Museum in Richmond, Virginia, and to this very day Grace Darling wears her homemade gown.
+The book ends with a description of Sophia and her mother sewing a dress for Grace Darling out of an old gown in their attic.
+In 1938 the adult Sophia Strauss Morris donated her childhood doll to the American Civil War Museum in Richmond, Virginia, and to this day Grace Darling still wears that handmade dress.

 with permission from Maine Antique Digest, Amanda Russell